jcrozum/pystablemotifs/Manual.md

 >     )

-A modified version of PyBoolNet's bnet2primes that does not do path-checking, as this can cause errors if the bnet rules are very long.
+A modified version of pyboolnet's bnet2primes that does not do path-checking, as this can cause errors if the bnet rules are very long.
 Assumes BNET is a bnet string, not a file.